 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Gardnerville is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Gardnerville is a town of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Gardnerville who work in office and administrative support (24.54%), sales jobs (6.54%), and food service (6.50%).
+Overall, Gardnerville is a town of managers, service providers, and professionals.
+There are especially a lot of people living in Gardnerville who work in management occupations (13.22%), office and administrative support (12.32%), and food service (8.81%).

-The percentage of adults in Gardnerville who are college-educated is close to the national average for all communities of 21.84%: 18.08% of the adults in Gardnerville have a bachelor's degree or advanced degree.
+The education level of Gardnerville citizens is very high relative to the national average among all cities (21.84%): 34.07% of adults in Gardnerville have a bachelor's degree or even advanced degree.

-The per capita income in Gardnerville in 2010 was $24,942, which is middle income relative to Nevada, and upper middle income relative to the rest of the US.
-This equates to an annual income of $99,768 for a family of four.
+The per capita income in Gardnerville in 2018 was $32,920, which is upper middle income relative to Nevada and the nation.
+This equates to an annual income of $131,680 for a family of four.
 However, Gardnerville contains both very wealthy and poor people as well.

-Gardnerville is a somewhat ethnically-diverse town.
+Gardnerville is a very ethnically-diverse town.
 The people who call Gardnerville home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Gardnerville residents report their race to be White, followed by Asian.
+The greatest number of Gardnerville residents report their race to be White, followed by Black or African-American.
 Gardnerville also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 19.44% of the town’s residents.
-Important ancestries of people in Gardnerville include Irish, English, Italian, and Dutch.
+People of Hispanic or Latino origin account for 10.86% of the town’s residents.
+Important ancestries of people in Gardnerville include German, Irish, English, French, and Italian.

 The most common language spoken in Gardnerville is English.
 Other important languages spoken here include Spanish and French.